Welcome to Mat-Su Valley's only 26.2! Course map

 ~ Ray Hafen via facebook

-Date of the 2013 Hatcher Pass Marathon will be July 6th.
+Date of the 2015 Hatcher Pass Marathon to be determined.

 Please read info and race rules below.